Bharatnaty/Frontend-Interview-Preparation/README.md

    ```

-1. event delegation vs event handling? event delegation vs event handling?
-React use what method by default for event?
+1. Event Delegation vs Event Handling — React default method for events

-   - Event Handling (Normal DOM Way)
+   - **Event Handling (Normal DOM Way)**
      - Event handling means attaching event listeners directly to DOM elements.
      - **Example**
-       ```
+       ```html
        <button onclick="handleClick()">Click Me</button>
        ```
-     - **behaviour**
+     - **Behaviour**
        - Each element that listens to an event has its own separate listener.
        - For many elements, the browser stores many handlers — this can consume memory and slightly slow performance if there are thousands of nodes.
      - **Pros:**
        - Simple and direct.
        - Works exactly as per browser default event system.
      - **Cons:**
        - Inefficient if many elements need the same event.
        - Harder to manage dynamically added elements.
        - Slightly inconsistent across browsers historically.

-   - Event Delegation
+   - **Event Delegation**
      - Event Delegation is a pattern where instead of adding many listeners, you add a single listener to a common ancestor and let events bubble up the DOM.
      - **Example**
-       ```
+       ```jsx
        <ul onClick={handleItemClick}>
          <li>Item 1</li>
          <li>Item 2</li>